This post may contain affiliate links, please see the privacy policy for details.

 Like this recipe?
 Rate and comment below!

 Sugar free blackberry jam offers a delicious fruit-forward spread that’s easy to prepare and free of added sugar.
 Combining blackberries and monk fruit delivers rich flavor with just three ingredients.
 It’s the easiest jam recipe ever.
 Whether you enjoy it on toast, yogurt or dessert, this jam enhances simple dishes with vibrant taste.
 Make a batch of this monk fruit jam to enjoy all week and discover how satisfying low-sugar homemade jam can be.
+So if you’ve been wondering can you make jam with monk fruit, the answer is a resounding (and yummy) yes!

 Other Recipes to Try